aashaya/myapp/README.md

     - **Action**: Say "no" when asked if there's anything else the assistant can help with.
     - **Expected Response**: "Thank you for calling True Dental Care.
 Have a great day!
 Good Bye!”

-#### Appointment Date/Time Not Available.
-Look for Next Availalbe Appointment and book other slot available
+#### New patient booking an emergency appointment when there is no slots open on user provided date.
+Looking for next available appointment and accepting other slots offered:

 #### Test Steps: